bitstadium/HockeySDK-Android/README.md

 ```

 Make sure to replace `"YOUR_EVENT_NAME"` with a name for your custom event, e.g. `"Login Button Pressed"`.

 **Limits**

 * Accepted characters for tracking events are: [a-zA-Z0-9_. -].
 If you use other than the accepted characters, your events will not show up in the HockeyApp web portal.
 * There is currently a limit of 300 unique event names per app per week.
 * There is NO limit on the number of times an event can happen.
-* It's possible to attach properties and/or measurements to a custom event.
-There is one limitation to attaching properties and measurements.
-They currently don't show up in the HockeyApp dashboard but you have to link your app to Application Insights to be able to query them.
-Please have a look at [our blogpost](https://www.hockeyapp.net/blog/2016/08/30/custom-events-public-preview.html) to find out how to do that.
+* Properties and measurements added to Custom Events are available in Application Insights Analytics as a preview.
+Please have a look at the [public announcement](https://www.hockeyapp.net/blog/2016/08/30/custom-events-public-preview.html) to find out more.

 <a id="updatedistribution"></a>
 ### 2.6 Add update distribution